 Never use a beater brush vacuum attachment on your wood flooring, it could damage or mar the finish.

 Never use rubber foam back or plastic padding under an area rug, they may discolor the Hardwood floors finish.

-Never wet mop any hardwood or laminate flooring as the water can seep down between the seams of the boards and cause the board's edges to cup upward.
-This in turn can cause delamination or discoloration of the finish.
+Never wet mop any Hardwood or laminate Flooring as the water can seep down between the seams of the boards causing the boards edges to cup upward and cause delamination or discoloration of the finish.
 Using tap water alone can also contain acidic minerals which may leave a film or damage the finish.
 Never use Vinegar and Water.

 Never use any furniture polish or oil soaps as most contain wax or silicone’s that will attract dirt and leave a sticky film residue that may be difficult to remove.
 If you used any of these types of inferior cleaning products and have problems we would recommend calling them for advice on how to remove any film or residue cleaner before using any recommended manufacturers cleaners that we offer here.

 Never use any type of Steamer on your Hardwood Flooring as it will damage the wood and possibly cause the finish to peel off.

 Fixing scratches in wood flooring: If you should have to fix a scratch in your hardwood flooring simply light sand the area using 220 grit sand paper to remove the scratch from the wood and rub a little bit of matching stain (if the wood had been stained a color) onto the area.
 Once the stain has dried apply several coats of a water based finish in the same sheen with an artists brush.